kovidgoyal/calibre/manual/typesetting_math.rst

     \end{align}
     </p>

-This snippet looks like the following screen shot in the |app| viewer.
+This snippet looks like the following screen shot in the calibre viewer.

 .. figure:: images/lorentz.png
     :align: center